 “You lunatic I’m not waiting around.”

 Suddenly Daniel’s hysterical cries were drowned out by a roar in the cave.
-Slowly a creature started to emerge from the dark, enough to make all of the supposedly hardened criminals.
-It was a long, yet short creature that waddled on for legs like a Lizard.
+Slowly a creature started to emerge from the dark, enough to make all of the supposedly hardened criminals tremble.
+It was a long creature, short in height, that waddled on four legs like a Lizard.
 It had a massive sail along it’s back and a short, squat, toad like head, and a large mouth filled with long, razor sharp teeth.

 It was a Dimetrodon, a prehistoric reptile even older than the Dinosaurs and the top predator from this part of Skull Island.